 Let us go back to the economic theories for a second.
-A very important concept in the theory of consumption is home bias.
-What does it mean?
-If I have the same product placed near my home or I have the same product somewhere far from my home, I will always prefer to buy close to my home.
+An important concept in the theory of consumption is home bias.
+If I have the same product placed near my home, or the same product is somewhere far, I prefer to buy close to my home.
 Why does it happen?
 It’s simple.
-I feel safer if I have the product close to me.
+I feel safer with the product placed close to me.

 Emotional aspects of consumption

 An additional reason for the importance of logistics, especially in jewelry, is that the purchase is emotional.
-This means that once I decide to buy a piece of jewelry, I want to have it now, or even better, yesterday.
-While we don’t have to build a time machine, we do have to understand this idea.
-The faster our potential buyer gets a chance to receive the item, the higher the chances they will purchase it.
-For example, in the wedding and engagement jewelry, if the guy wants to propose to his girlfriend, he might need the item by tomorrow.
+This means that once decided to buy a piece of jewelry, I want to have it immediately.
+This means, the faster our potential buyer gets a chance to receive the jewelry, the higher the chances they will purchase it.
+Logistics influences the success of your eCommerce business drastically.
+Your product and logistics are equally important.

-We see amazing cases, when only by improving the logistics, online sales go up hundreds of percents, without changing anything in the product and technology, and giving the same customer service.
+We see amazing cases, when only by improving the logistics, online sales go up hundreds of percent, without changing anything in the product and technology, and giving the same customer service.
 Very simple – it adds trust to the equation.

-Improving handling time
+Improving the handling time

 As said previously, the first idea is to ship your jewelry quickly.
 Fast handling is crucial.
-Firstly, our client wants to get the product tomorrow.
-Secondly, marketplaces need measurable performance indicators of your business, and the handling time is one of them.
-It is very easy for any marketplace to count the amount of days that took you to ship your jewelry.
-Whether you ship the item in three days or in two weeks, it’ll make a huge difference.
+Firstly, our buyers want to get the product by tomorrow.
+Second, marketplaces need measurable performance indicators of your business, and handling time is one of them.
+It is very easy for any marketplace to count the number of days that took you to ship your jewelry.
+Whether you ship the item in three days or two weeks, it’ll make a huge difference.

 How can this issue be resolved?
-Lower the handling time gradually.
+Lower the handling time, gradually.
 Identify the bestsellers of your jewelry, and do it as soon as possible.
-If you have specific 10 items that are sold once a day / a week / a month – this is something that can be counted and estimated.
-Take those 10 bestselling items and get them ready in stock, in the amount you can estimate that will be ordered in the next 2 months.
-There are many additional benefits that come up when you start to create these items.
-The cost of production will go down, so your sourcing actually becomes better.
-If you are a jewelry e-tailer and don’t produce yourself, you will get better prices from your source.
-Make an estimation based on your last months (usually around three months) and derive how many items you can order.
-Make sure that your logistics for the best selling items will be perfect, and that these items will be shipped quickly.
+If you have specific 10 items that sell once a day / a week / a month – this is something that can be counted and estimated.
+Make those items ready in stock, covering the next 2 months, or according to your lead time, while remembering seasonality and growth.

 Be a jeweler, not a post officer